raptor-quick-starter/raptor/README.md

 Raptor can also be extended to selenium grid and Jenkins to trigger it via Job and send notification on success/failures :

-Steps to add Selenium grid :

-1) add these configurations to application.properties if you need to update them
+Few handy properties: add these configurations to application.properties if you need to update them

 app.isGridDisabled=true/false